 John “Gungie” Rivera is considered one of the finest “conductors” in the music and nightlife space.
 His journey began in the Castle Hill section of the Bronx while witnessing the way music always brought his family together.

 “Gungie”, the first word that was ever uttered out of his mouth, became his moniker early on.
 The name also became synonymous with introducing various venues to the masses so they could enjoy new genres of music in hip-hop and freestyle.

 John “Gungie” Rivera started his career as a DJ, introducing the world to the classics we enjoy today.
-His passion for music and bringing people together quickly led him to becoming one of the most sought after nightclub promoters in New York City history.
+His passion for music and bringing people together quickly led him to becoming one of the most sought-after nightclub promoters in New York City history.

 Beginning his journey in the late 1980’s, “Gungie” would dominate the nightclub scene for three decades.
-That path would place him as the “Go-To” if you needed your record played, your band put on a stage, or for the best entertainment experience New York had to offer.
+That path would place him as the “Go-To” if you needed your record played, your band put on a stage, or wanted the best entertainment experience New York had to offer.

 Despite all the success and accolades that “Gungie” has achieved, his most rewarding achievement is to give back to the community and youth.

 When the political world approached “Gungie’s” company to engage a younger demographic to vote and understand the issues that are impacting our youth, he leveraged the power of music and created “Salsa the Vote”.
 The campaign empowered our youth and involved them in decisions that affected their future.
 “Gungie” also organized marketing and fundraising campaigns for the Kips Bay Boys & Girls Club, produced the annual galas for Promesa Foundation, and was part of a Latino division for the charitable organization LIFEBeat.